printial/better-reddit-shortcuts/README.md

 - Seperate names for subreddits (useful for sports subreddits where the subreddit might be a nickname or initials)
 - Low system usage compared to RES
 - Works with both old reddit and new reddit (eventually)
+- Ability to easy share menus with others or between accounts

 ## Install